Gulliver's Travels (miniseries): Part 2

 Gulliver tells his fellow inmates about meeting the immortal Struldbrugs, who imprison him for trespassing.
-He gives his wasp-sting dagger to the Gatekeeper to enter, but rejects their offer to gain immortality by drinking their water – the price being blindness.
-Gulliver makes it to a port and joins a ship, but a mutiny en route leads to him swimming to another strange land.
+He gives his wasp-sting dagger to the Gatekeeper to enter, but rejects their offer to gain immortality by drinking their water – the price being continuing to age on the inside, suffering ailments like blindness.
+Gulliver makes it to a port and joins a Dutch ship, but a mutiny en route leads to him swimming to another strange land.

 Gulliver encounters the mud-covered, savage Yahoos and the intelligent, graceful Houyhnhnm horses.
 He talks to the Houyhnhnm Mistress and explains his costumes and lifestyle, and begins to admire more their culture.
 He studies the customs of Yahoos and Houyhnhnms and decides to prove to the Houyhnhnms that he's more like them.
 He even rejects the diamonds he finds in a quarry.
 After a savage encounter with a female Yahoo, the Houyhnhnms, even though they recognize his virtues, form a council and decide that Gulliver must leave.
 With sadness, Gulliver departs the island and is rescued by a Portuguese ship, against his will.

 Gulliver is subjected to a medical evaluation while he relates his Houyhnhnm experience.
 Mary, having witnessed the hearing, supports her husband against Bates' accusations and questions his motives for keeping Gulliver in the hospital.

 Gulliver's son enters the court room showing the small Lilliputian sheep Gulliver took care of.
 With this proof of his story, Gulliver is released.
 Bates goes abroad soon after and is not heard from again.
 Gulliver struggles against re-becoming like a Yahoo, and shares what he is now as a person.